davidvkimball/davidvkimball/README.md

 # Hi there 👋

-- 🔧 Currently working on david.qa, Windows Folder Designer, and pulgins for Obsidian.
+- 🔧 Currently working on [Astro Modular](https://github.com/davidvkimball/astro-modular) and pulgins for Obsidian.
 - 📫 How to reach me: [@davidvkimball](http://x.com/davidvkimball) on X.
 - ⚡ Fun fact: I made my first website in 2006!